simonaco/serverless-graphql-workshop/graphql-api/Readme.md

 If you haven't already, make sure to clone this repository.

-1. Navigate to the graphql-api folder and open it in a new instance of VS Code
+1. ⚠️ Navigate to the *graphql-api* folder and open it in a *new instance* of VS Code

 1. Install dependencies